 Hot tub holidays in France really are as romantic as you’d imagine.
 Here you’ll find characterful farmhouses set in the countryside, traditional wooden chalets set in the hills of the Alps, and chateaux surrounded by vineyards.

 Whether you’re looking to celebrate a special occasion or get all the family together for a memorable experience, staying in a large holiday cottage means you can crack open the bubbles and soak in your own private hot tub for as long as you wish.

-Warm up with a long soak after a big hike in the Scottish Highlands, wandering the medieval towns and artisan communities of France, or tasting your way around the vineyards of Italy.
-Choose from our most popular destinations to find your perfect place.
+Whatever the weather, a hot tub adds special something to a holiday.
+Go for long hikes in the Scottish Highlands, wander the medieval towns and artisan communities of France, or taste your way around the vineyards of Italy before coming back to relax in your own hot tub.

 - The ideal temperature for a hot tub is around 40 degrees C

 - Wood-fired hot tubs take three or four hours to heat up from cold